bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-react-native-apps.md

 3. In the **Variant** field, select a variant that suits your project.
 Pick **Select All Variants** to build all variants.
 Pick **debug** or **release** if you wish to generate an APK or an .ipa file.
 4. In the **Project (or Workspace)** field, select your Xcode project or Xcode Workspace path.
 5. In the **Select Scheme name**, pick a scheme name.
 The scanner validation will fail if you do not have a SHARED scheme in your project.
 You can still point Bitrise manually to your Xcode scheme but if it’s shared, we automatically detect it for you.
 [Read more about schemes and the possible issues with them!](https://devcenter.bitrise.io/troubleshooting/frequent-ios-issues/#xcode-scheme-not-found)
 6. In **Select ipa export method**, select the export method of your .ipa file: ad-hoc, app-store, development or enterprise method.
-You can read more on the different export methods in our [iOS app deployment guides](/deploy/ios-deploy/introduction-to-deploying-ios-apps/).

 You have successfully set up your React Native project on [bitrise.io](https://www.bitrise.io)!
 Your first build gets kicked off automatically.
 You can check the generated artifacts of the first build on the [**APPS & ARTIFACTS**](/builds/build-artifacts-online/) tab of your Build's page.